How to Increase the Memory Limit

 Unlike most smaller WordPress plugins, WPESignature requires a minimum of 96MB memory to process your documents.

-To learn more about MPDF memory you can check out this article:
+To learn more about the MPDF library, you can check out this article.

 Option 1.
 Edit wp-config.php file

 Log in to your FTP and locate your “wp-config.php” file which will be in the root folder (or main folder) of where your website lives.

 Add the following code snippet (or edit the code if it already exists in your wp-config.php file):

 WordPress memory is oftentimes different than server allocation memory – it’s for this reason that you need to define this 96M memory limit regardless of server memory settings.